 To leave a legacy specifically for use by the Museum

-The Museum is run by the Dorking and District Preservation Society, which is the registered charity.
+The Museum is run by the Dorking Society, which is the registered charity.
 The registered address of the charity is the Museum address.
 If you wish, however, your legacy to be specifically applied for the benefit of the Museum, then a certain form of words is recommended.
 Example if you wish to leave a pecuniary legacy:

 (A similar (but adapted for the specific type of legacy) form of words would also be used if you wanted to leave a residuary or specific legacy).